This is done through:

 - The most efficient and sustainable production of seafood.

 - The protection of the seas and preservation of marine resources.

-- The action to combat climate change.
+- The search for solutions and adaptation to climate change.

 - The increase in the safety of maritime and coastal activity.